 This course is limited to a maximum of 20 participants, so please enrol early.

-Olga Suvorova has a PhD in Cultural Anthropology from one of the leading international universities, Lomonosov Moscow State University, and a MA Hons in Linguistics.
-She is the immediate past President of the New Zealand Society of Translators and Interpreters, Wellington Branch (2016-2018).
+Olga Suvorova has a PhD in Cultural Studies from a leading international university, Lomonosov Moscow State University, and a Master of Arts with Distinction in Linguistics, Teaching, and Interpreting/Translation.
+Her specialism is intercultural communication.
+Olga is the vice president of the New Zealand Society of Translators and Interpreters.

 Da or Nyet?!
 Russian language for beginners

 School of Languages and Cultures

 Continuing Education, Victoria University of Wellington, PO Box 600, Wellington 6140.

 Phone 04 463 6556, Email: firstname.lastname@example.org

 Please note: Courses need a minimum number of enrolments to go ahead.
 If your course doesn’t reach the number required, we’ll have to cancel it.
 If this happens, we’ll contact you by phone or email about a week before the scheduled start date and arrange a full refund.
 Please check your emails regularly.